electron/electron/docs/api/download-item.md

 Resumes the download that has been paused.

-**Note:** To enable resumable downloads the server you are downloading from must support range requests and provide a Last-Modified as well as an ETag header value.
+**Note:** To enable resumable downloads the server you are downloading from must support range requests and provide a `Last-Modified` and `ETag` header value.
 Otherwise `resume()` will dismiss previously received bytes and restart the download from the beginning.

 #### `downloadItem.canResume()`